ssbaraskar99/Internet_Speed_Meter/README.md

 ![](https://github.com/ssbaraskar99/Internet_Speed_Meter/blob/main/Screenshots/10.PNG?raw=true)

 # HOW TO INSTALL
-- For Windows, please download setup file from Releases.
+- For Windows, please download setup file from Releases & unzip and double click on .exe
+- For Linux,  please download setup file from Releases & unzip and double click on ISMv1

 # HOW TO USE
 - [Watch Demo](https://drive.google.com/file/d/12co-RoVAtr-A_E-pYT9dl-jy5bFiILYG/view?usp=sharing)